DolphinGui/std-avr-gcc/README.md

 ## Known limitations

 This doesn't work with LTO enabled for some reason.
+It also doesn't process ISR unwind information correctly, since ISRs save even call-used registers.
+The reason for that is that ISR's should be noexcept, since if exceptions could propagate from interrupts, literally all functions could possibly throw.

 avrlibc does not come with certain locale functions that `iostream` needs.
 I didn't patch them in because even with stub locale functions, `iostream` floating